-Ensure all major projects incorporate:
+- Ensure all major projects incorporate:

-Climate robust infrastructure;
+- Climate robust infrastructure;

-High standards of project delivery; and
+- High standards of project delivery; and

-Adaptation strategies that build on existing programs or policies and provide co-benefits with other community priorities such as advancing reconciliation.
+- community priorities such as advancing reconciliation.

-Advance key utility projects.
+- Advance key utility projects.

-Prepare a land acquisition strategy to advance this plan.
+- Prepare a land acquisition strategy to advance this plan.

-Support and engage the community in preparing for future facilities, parks and open space needs, and aspirations.
+- Support and engage the community in preparing for future facilities, parks and open space needs, and aspirations.